Gate lattices and the stabilized automorphism group: Setting the scene

-The usual notion of isomorphism for topological dynamical systems is \emph{topological conjugacy}, meaning homeomorphism commuting with the action.
-Up to topological conjugacy, we can define subshifts on countable groups as expansive actions on compact subsets of the Cantor set, where \emph{expansivity} means that there exists $\epsilon > 0$ such that
+The usual notion of isomorphism for topological dynamical systems is \emph{topological conjugacy}, meaning homeomorphism commuting with the group action.
+Up to topological conjugacy, we can characterize subshifts on countable groups as expansive actions on compact subsets of the Cantor set, where \emph{expansivity} means that there exists $\epsilon > 0$ such that

 where $d$ metrizes the Cantor topology.